 Single bonded fats are saturated and mostly solid at room temperature.
 Popular foods include coconut oil, butter, cacao butter, lard, ghee, whole milk, and palm oil.
 Pretty much all animal foods naturally contain saturated fats.
 Saturated fats have different effects on health and it really depends on the individual and their genetics of how they respond to them.

 Trans fats (trans fatty acids)

 Trans fats are known as the unhealthiest form of fats.
 These are often present in hydrogenated oils.
-Typically found in fast food, margarine, vegetable shortening, baked goods, and processed and refined foods.
+Typically found in fast food, margarine, vegetable shortening, baked goods, and processed foods.

 Sometimes they are also naturally present in meats and milk.
 It is beneficial to keep consumption very low to none.
-The reason hydrogenation is one is because it gives oils or margarine saturated fats properties and increases shelf life.
-FDA has banned trans-fat so most companies have already removed them or are in the process of.
+The reason hydrogenation is one is that it gives oils or margarine saturated fat properties and increases shelf life.
+FDA has banned trans-fat, so most companies have already removed them or are in the process of.